Xcopyco/orc/doc/protocol.md

 2    Identities
 ----------------

-Every node (host computer speaking the Storj protocol) on the network possesses a unique cryptographic identity.
+Every node (host computer speaking the Orc protocol) on the network possesses a unique cryptographic identity.
 This identity is used to derive a special 160 bit identifier for the purpose of organizaing the overlay structure and routing messages _(3.1: Kademlia)_.
 In order for a node to join the network it